kj1800/Agro/README.md

 The repo contains 3 folders:

- Selenium-python for whatsapp automation
+ 1)Selenium-python for whatsapp automation

- AR_app/sceneform for Augumented Reality
+ 2)AR_app/sceneform for Augumented Reality

- agro_markcus is the folder containing the project files for Wholesale distributors and consumers, App.
+ 3)agro_markcus is the folder containing the project files for Wholesale distributors and consumers, App.

 *DONT FORGET TO VISIT THE GOOGLE DRIVE AND THE VIDEO*